jieyangumn/jieyangumn.github.io/index.md

 ## Research Interests
-- **Agroecosystem Modeling:** Knowledge-guided AI for understanding soil-water-nutrient interactions and their impacts on hydrology, water quality, and sustainability.
+- **Agroecosystem Modeling:** Knowledge-guided AI for understanding soil-water-nutrient interactions and their impacts on hydrology and water quality across agricultural landscapes.
-- **Digital Agriculture:** Multi-scale sensing (from satellite to in situ) and data integration for cropland and watershed monitoring, crop yield prediction, and food quality assessment.
+- **Digital Agriculture:** Multi-scale sensing (from satellite to in situ) and data integration for cropland monitoring, crop yield prediction, and food and agro-product quality assessment.

 ## News